 Market value means the price at which a property could be bought in the open market on the date of execution of such instrument.
 The Stamp Duty is payable on the agreement value of the property or the market value whichever is higher.

-A freehold property (plot or a flat) is one where there is a whole and sole owner(s).
+A freehold property (plot or a flat) is one when there is a absolute ownership of the property .
 Ownership is full and unconditional (within the provisions of the laws of the land) and there is no lessor/lessee involved.

 Gift of an immovable property is considered as a 'transfer' under the provisions of the Transfer of Property Act and the transaction has to be registered through a Gift Deed and the stamp duty should be paid as per provisions of the applicable stamp act.

-The seller should disclose all material defects in the property which is the subject of sale, to the buyer.
+The seller should disclose all material facts including defects, if any, in the property which is the subject of sale, to the buyer.
 He also must produce the title deeds of the property.
 Upon completion of Sale, he has to give the possession of the property and also deliver the title deeds on receipt of the price.

-By Registration of transaction of immovable property will become permanent public record.
-This is a notice to the general public.
+By Registration of transaction of immovable property will become permanent public record..
 Those getting transfer of property should verify whether such property has been previously encumbered.
 According to Transfer of Property Act right, title or interest can be acquired only if the deed is registered.
 If a deed of transfer, which is compulsorily registrable, is not registered, it will not be admissible in evidence.

-It is a revenue document of ownership, mainly for agricultural land issued by Talathi of the respective villages in which property is located.
+It is a revenue document of possession/ ownership, mainly for land, issued by Talathi of the respective villages in which property is located.
 It contains name of the owner, description of the property i.e survey no & hissa no, area of plot and Mutation entry Nos of any encumbrances by way of loan, charge, and tenure of land.
-This document is always available in local language.
+As a market practice,this document is always available in local language.
 Validity of this document is 6 months from the date of issue.